Provided by You Health for patients

 To get started, read the Instructions for Use AND follow your provider's dosing instructions that come with compounded semaglutide

 You will begin treatment by slowly titrating up the dose of compounded semaglutide over a 3 to 4 month period, depending on the dosage plan you have been prescribed and the instructions given by your provider.
+You will remain on each dose for a minimum of one month.
 The syringes included in your prescription shipment are marked in UNITS.
 There are 100 units in each syringe.
 Once you reach your maximum dose, you will remain at this dose unless instructed otherwise.

 If directed by your provider, certain dosage schedules are available for reference in the table below.